-Figure 9-1002aa—Common Info field of the Priority Access Multi-Link element format (#10569)
+Figure 9-1002aa—Common Info field of the Priority Access Multi-Link element format (#10569) (#16572, 18342)

-(# Common Info Length subfield indicates the number of octets in the Common Info field, including one octet for the Common Info Length subfield.
+(#10569) The Common Info Length subfield indicates the number of octets in the Common Info field, including one octet for the Common Info Length subfield.

 The AP MLD MAC Address subfield specifies the MAC Address of the AP MLD which the AP transmitting the Priority Access Multi-Link element is affiliated with.

+(#16572, 18342) The TID-To-Link Mapping Control field is defined in 9.4.2.314 (TID-To-Link Mapping element).

+It is present in case that a specific TID-To-Link mapping is applied between the AP MLD and the non-AP MLD for the established EPCS priority access service using the EPCS Priority Access Enable Request frame or EPCS Priority Access Response frame.

+Otherwise – it is not present.

+(#16572, 18342) The Link Mapping of TID n field is defined in 9.4.2.314 (TID-To-Link Mapping element)

 TID-To-Link Mapping Teardown frame format